Salah Rais: Conquest of Tripoli (Libya) and subsequent promotion to the rank of Bahriye Beylerbeyi of Algiers

 In June–August 1551, Salah Rais joined the fleet of Sinan Pasha and Turgut Reis, and played an important role in the conquest of Tripoli (Libya), which had been a possession of the Knights of St. John since 1530, when it was given to them by Charles V of Spain.
 He bombarded the fortress of the Knights from a distance of approximately 150 steps, eventually forcing Gaspare de Villers, their commander, to surrender.
 Salah Rais returned to Constantinople, where, due to his success in the conquest of Tripoli, he was promoted to the rank of Bahriye Beylerbeyi (Admiral) of the Ottoman West Mediterranean Fleet and was appointed as the Beylerbeyi (the Ottoman equivalent of Grand Duke) of Algiers in 1551.

 In April 1552 he reached Algiers, and later set sail towards Sicily, where he captured a Maltese ship.
 In the summer of 1552, he joined the forces of Turgut Reis who landed at the Gulf of Naples, and together with him later assaulted the coasts of Lazio and Tuscany.
-From there Salah Rais sailed to Marseille, before capturing and sacking the Island of Majorca (Mallorca).
+From there Salah Rais sailed to Marseille, before capturing and sacking the island of Mallorca.

+In 1552 or 1553 he defeated a Portuguese fleet in the Battle of Velez and seized the Penon de Velez.
+Following this victory, he agreed to help the Wattasid ruler reconquer Fez.

 Marching overland to the Sahara Desert (1552)

-From Majorca he sailed back to Algiers, where he prepared his troops to march overland to the Sahara Desert and expand the Ottoman Vilayet (Province) of Algeria inwards.
+From Mallorca he sailed back to Algiers, where he prepared his troops to march overland to the Sahara Desert and expand the Ottoman Vilayet (Province) of Algeria inwards.
 The troops advanced south and captured the city of Touggourt, built around an oasis in southern Algeria.
 From there the Turks marched towards Ouargla, finding a ghost city whose inhabitants fled upon hearing their arrival.

-Reestablishment of the Wattassid King in Fes
+Reestablishment of the Wattassid King in Fez

-In 1549, the new ruler of Morocco, Mohammed ash-Sheikh successfully ousted the Wattasid sultan Ali Abu Hassun, the latter ruled only over Fes and its region and had just declared himself a vassal of the Ottomans. ash-Sheikh even captured Tlemcen ending the Abdelwadid dynasty rule over the city.
+In 1549, the new ruler of Morocco, Mohammed ash-Sheikh successfully ousted the Wattasid sultan Ali Abu Hassun, the latter ruled only over Fez and its region and had just declared himself a vassal of the Ottomans. ash-Sheikh even captured Tlemcen ending the Abdelwadid dynasty rule over the city.
 He was now advancing further east in Algeria and attacked the Ottoman Turks.
-This triggered an Ottoman counterattack, who recaptured Tlemcen in 1552 and advanced to Fes where they reestablished the Wattasid king Ali Abu Hassun in 1554, in turn he rewarded them with the port of "Badis" on the Mediterranean coast, which had been previously captured from the Spanish in 1522.
-But this lasted only a few months as in September 1554, Mohammed ash-Sheikh recaptured Fes and defeated Abu Hassun and his Ottoman allies, in the battle of Tadla.
+This triggered an Ottoman counterattack, who recaptured Tlemcen in 1552 and advanced to Fez where they reestablished the Wattasid king Ali Abu Hassun in 1554, in turn he rewarded them with the port of "Badis" on the Mediterranean coast, which had been previously captured from the Spanish in 1522.
+But this lasted only a few months as in September 1554, Mohammed ash-Sheikh recaptured Fez and defeated Abu Hassun and his Ottoman allies, in the battle of Tadla.